-If you’re looking for green space to let the kids (and adult-sized kids) run down excess energy, Gold Medal Park, adjacent to the Guthrie, is a 7.4 acre park with a 32-foot mound at its center, providing views of the Mississippi River, the Stone arch Bridge, the Guthrie and parts of the Mill District.
-In front of U.S. Bank Stadium is the new Commons Park; 4.2 acres with seasonal playground items, game cart, a “Splash Pad,” and numerous public events.
-And there’s always the Mississippi River Boulevard (this particular section is designated as a regional park), with more grass on which to frolic, the St. Anthony Falls Visitor Center and the highly Instagrammable Stone Arch Bridge.
-The river boulevard is a key link on the Grand Rounds National Scenic Byway, a 51-mile loop composed of parkways, trails and lakes.
-It’s the only scenic byway in the country located entirely within an urban area.
+Head to the public space between the Mill City Museum and the Guthrie on Saturdays from May through October for the excellent Mill City Farmers Market.
+Home to 40+ farmers, artisan food purveyors, and artists, the market is a great place to discover what's local and sustainable in greater Minnesota.
+If you’re looking for green space to let the kids play or to kick back with a picnic basket and a pal, Gold Medal Park, adjacent to the Guthrie, is a 7.4 acre park with a 32-foot mound at its center, providing excellent views of the Mississippi River, the Stone Arch Bridge, the Guthrie, and parts of the Mill District.
+For more grassy lounging, head to The Commons in front of U.S. Bank Stadium, a 4.2 acre park with seasonal playground items, game cart, a “Splash Pad,” and numerous public events.
+For a leisurely walk to stretch your legs after a meal or before a game, there’s the Mississippi-flanking West River Parkway (this particular section is designated as a regional park), with stellar views, bike and walking paths, the St. Anthony Falls Visitor Center, and the highly Instagrammable Stone Arch Bridge.
+The river pathways serve as a key link on the Grand Rounds National Scenic Byway, a 51-mile loop composed of parkways, trails, and lakes.
+Fun fact: It’s the only scenic byway in the country located entirely within an urban area.